Greenbrier County Sheriff’s Office welcomes back graduate - NewsBreak

 Greenbrier County Sheriff’s Office welcomes back graduate

-GREENBRIER COUNTY, WV (LOOTPRESS) – The Greenbrier County Sheriff’s Office welcomes back one of their officers who graduated from the West Virginia State Police Academy on Friday, November 4, 2022.
+LEWISBURG (WVDN) – The Greenbrier County Sheriff’s Office has welcomed back one of their officers who graduated from the West Virginia State Police Academy on Friday, Nov.
+4.

-The Greenbrier County Sheriff’s Office is proud of Tyler for all of his efforts and accomplishments.
-We look forward to his many years of professional service to the citizens of Greenbrier County.
+The Greenbrier County Sheriff’s Office is proud of Cutlip for all of his efforts and accomplishments, and they look forward to his many years of professional service to the citizens of Greenbrier County.

+The post Greenbrier County Sheriff’s Office welcomes back graduate appeared first on West Virginia Daily News .

 Comments / 0